keiziapurba/Stock-Market-Time-Series-Analysis/README.md

 <img width="398" alt="Screen Shot 2022-03-15 at 20 59 02" src="https://user-images.githubusercontent.com/91368463/158394207-44aaf495-392c-46fe-a048-f237eb40a222.png">

+- After look at the distribution, we perform standarization.
+When we standardize a normal distribution, the mean becomes 0 and the standard deviation becomes 1.
+This allows us to easily calculate the probability of certain values occurring in your distribution, or to compare data sets with different means and standard deviations.
 - We can check the standarization using std()*3 to check 99.7% entire data, because the distribution is normal.
 After checking using std()*3 it shows that 99.7% chance that Apple daily return will lay in range between -3.5 and 3.5.
 - We can also check using quantile.
 I used quantile(0.1), which means 90%.
 The data shows that 90% of the time Apple worst daily lost will not exceed -1.4
 - Here are percentage daily return of each company after doing value risk analysis (value in %):